Records with Sonobeat in 1968

 Following his work on The Progressive Blues Experiment and Johnny's first two Columbia albums, drummer Uncle John Turner forms seminal Austin band Krackerjack with former Winter bandmate Tommy Shannon and then-newcomer Stevie Ray Vaughn.
-Uncle John remains a major force in Austin's blues scene for 40 years, but succumbs on July 26, 2007, to complications relating to hepatitis C and is posthumously inducted in the Austin Music Awards Hall of Fame in 2008.
+Uncle John remains a major force in Austin's blues scene for four decades.
+Uncle John succumbs on July 26, 2007, to complications relating to hepatitis C and is posthumously inducted in the Austin Music Awards Hall of Fame in 2008.

 Johnny is inducted into the Austin Music Awards Hall of Fame in 1985.
-On July 16, 2014, fans around the world mourn Johnny's death during his European tour.
-But fans are comforted that Johnny leaves a legacy of great blues recordings spanning an almost 50 year musical career.
+On July 16, 2014, fans around the world mourn his death, which occurs during his European tour.
+Fans find some comfort that Johnny leaves a legacy of great blues recordings spanning an almost 50 year musical career.

 Tommy Shannon is inducted into the Austin Music Awards Hall of Fame in 1996.
 Today, he headlines The Tommy Shannon Blues Band, performing regularly in Austin.
-The Blues Band features drummer Tommy Taylor, longtime contributor of Austin music history to us here at Sonobeat.com.
+The Blues Band features drummer Tommy Taylor, longtime contributor of Austin music history to us here at SonobeatRecords.com.

 Tommy Shannon: bass